Callum Moore (Australian footballer): Carlton (2020)

 Despite some reported interest from following his delisting by Richmond, Moore could not secure an AFL contract in the final months of 2019 and instead signed with VFL club Coburg for the 2020 season.
 However, in the early months of 2020, Moore began training with and in the second week of March, was signed to the club's AFL list under the pre-season supplemental selection period rules.
 He played two senior matches for the club during its time in the Perth quarantine hub in the COVID-19 pandemic-affected 2020 season, and was delisted at the end of the year.

 Wangaratta

 Moore played with the Wangaratta in the Ovens & Murray Football League from 2021 to 2024.
-Moore played 63 games and kicked 223 goals.
+Moore played 63 games, in the best 32 time and kicked 223 goals.
 Moore played in Wangaratta's 2022 O&MFNL grand final win, winning the Did Simpson Medal as best on ground.
 Moore won the 2021 O&MFNL best and fairest award, the Morris Medal.
-Moore won the 2023 O&MFNL goalkicking award, the Doug Strang Medal with 81 goals in 2023.
+Moore won the 2023 O&MFNL goalkicking award, the Doug Strang Medal with 81 goals.